 The lunch break is one hour, typically from 11:45am to 12:45pm.

 What supplies do the students need to bring?

-Students are required to bring their own laptop to the program each day.
-This laptop is be taken home at the end of the studio day.
+Students are required to bring their own laptop to the program each day and taken back home at the end of the day.
 Students are encouraged to bring an unlined sketchbook and writing utensils (pencils or pens).
-NuVu will supply all equipment, tools and supplies needed by students in each studio.
+NuVu will supply all equipment, tools and supplies needed by students in each Studio.

 What should I do if my child does not have a laptop?